microsoft/botframework/README.md

 # Microsoft Bot Framework
 The Microsoft Bot Framework is a comprehensive framework for building enterprise-grade conversational AI experiences.
 It includes a set of open source SDKs, tools, and services that enable developers to build, test, and connect bots that interact naturally with users, wherever they are.
-With the Microsoft Bot Framework, it is easy can create a bot with the ability to speak, listen, understand, and learn from your users with Azure Cognitive Services.
+With the Microsoft Bot Framework, it is easy to create a bot with the ability to speak, listen, understand, and learn from your users with Azure Cognitive Services.

 ![Bot Framework](./docs/media/Bot-Framework-header.jpg)

 This repo lists the SDK, tools, and services needed to build a great conversational AI experience.
-Its role is to serve as a landing page and one place to find all the information required to get start building bots.
+Its role is to serve as a landing page and one place to find all the information required to get started.

 - [Azure Bot Service](#Azure-Bot-Service)
 - [Bot Framework SDK v4](#Bot-Framework-SDK-v4)